CheersWorld/HLineSoftware/README.md

 -i, --infinite: Infinite run count
 ```

-Plotting data requires a baseline to be captured, otherwise the program will crash.
+Plotting data requires a captured baseline to exist, otherwise the program will crash.
 You can still record data without plotting by using the -nP flag.